Blacksyke Tower

-The Blacksyke Tower, Blacksyke Engine House, Caprington Colliery Engine House or even Lusk's Folly is a Scheduled Monument associated with a double lime kiln complex in the Parish of Riccarton and is a building of national importance.
+The 1781 Blacksyke Tower, Blacksyke Engine House, Caprington Colliery Engine House or even Lusk's Folly is a Scheduled Monument associated with a double lime kiln complex in the Parish of Riccarton and is a building of national importance.
 The Blacksyke site is a significant survival of early coal and lime industries.
 The engine house's mock Gothic tower house style is very unusual and rare survival of its type.
 This late-18th-century engine house would be one of the oldest surviving examples of its kind in the United Kingdom.
-The track bed of the wagonway and several sidings that linked the complex with the Kilmarnock and Troon Railway can still be clearly made out.
+The track bed of the waggonway and several sidings that linked the complex with the Kilmarnock and Troon Railway can still be clearly made out.

 History

 In Scots a 'syke' is a small stream, often drying up in summer, that meanders through a hollow or across flat or boggy ground and the 'black' component may suggest peaty ground.
 A fair description of this low-lying area prone to flooding.